 7) What’s the difference between the Interactions and Referrals sections?

 The Referrals section at the bottom contains public posts across all the platforms and posts monitored by CrowdTangle.
 The Interactions section at the top, however, is an additional piece of data from Facebook, which pulls aggregated data from all Facebook posts that reference this URL, including both public and private posts.

-The Interactions count at the top represents the number of times a given URL has been shared on Facebook.
-For Facebook, the number represents the sum of Reactions, Comments, and Shares on across all posts, public and private.
+The Interactions count at the top represents interactions on a given URL that was shared on Facebook.
+For Facebook, the number represents the sum of Reactions, Comments, and Shares on across all posts, both public and private.
 As an example, if you create a post with a URL and mark the privacy "Only Me," any interactions on that post will still update this count.

 The Referrals section uses just public posts tracked by CrowdTangle, which is a subset for each platform.
 It shows the individual posts or tweets that mention a given URL, and provides a post preview, post date, and total interaction count for that particular post.
 The list is ordered by total interactions.

 8) What does "Total Followers" represent?

 Sum of Page Likes, Twitter Followers, etc. Each account's total is only represented once, even if the account appears multiple times.
 Users are not de-duplicated, so the final number may include individuals as followers of multiple accounts.